 Jan Hansen, Wisconsin

-Type: An independent, liberal arts and sciences college for women with two-year and selected four-year programs.
+Type: An independent, liberal arts and sciences college for women.

 Student Body: Cottey's residential student population of 350 women typically represents 40 states, Canada and 26 countries.

 Location: Nevada, Missouri (pop.
 9,000), approximately 100 miles south of Kansas City.
 The campus occupies 14 buildings on 11 city blocks, and a 33-acre wooded recreational area with lodge.

 Heritage: Virginia Alice Cottey founded the College in 1884 with the firm belief that women deserved the same quality of education as men.
 She bequeathed the College to the P.E.O.
 Sisterhood in 1927, making it the only nonsectarian college owned and supported by women.
 The P.E.O.
 Sisterhood, a philanthropic educational organization of over 250,000 members, is dedicated to providing educational opportunities for women.

 A Cottey Education: Emphasizes high academic standards with unique opportunities for personal growth through residential, cultural and intellectual experiences.
 More than 8,900 alumnae live throughout the world.
 Cottey College does not discriminate in admission or access to, or treatment in, its program and activities on the basis of race, creed, national origin, age, sexual orientation, or physical disability.

 Residence Halls: Three residence halls each house 100 to 150 students who live in apartment-style suites.
 Each suite accommodates 10 to 12 students, and includes single and double bedrooms, a living room, large bathroom and a kitchenette.

 Organizations: Students can be leaders in more than 40 organizations on campus representing academic areas, cultural and recreational interests or social, religious and volunteer activities.